Greg Furlong sworn in for State Board of Funeral Directors

 “There needs to be representation of the small town funeral homes, not just cities because they operate differently.
 I don’t care if you’re running a funeral home or a flower shop or anything.
 There’s a difference,” Furlong said.

 He has been in the funeral business for 30 years, and is originally from Shippenville.
-Furlong was sworn in by Judge John Foradora at the Jefferson County Courthouse Wednesday morning to a crowd of friends, family, and colleagues.
+Furlong was sworn in by Judge John Foradora at the Jefferson County Courthouse with a crowd of friends, family and colleagues in attendance.

 The State Board of Funeral Directors regulates the licensure and practice of funeral directors in Pennsylvania.
 The board’s functions include “the formulation of necessary rules and regulations for the proper conduct of the business or profession of funeral directing in order to safeguard the interests of the public and the standards of the profession,” according to the Department of State website.
 The board also fixes the time and place for the license exam of funeral directors, and conducts inspections of funeral homes.